-There are two ways to reduce a set speed:
+There are three ways to reduce a set speed:

-Press and hold the COAST control until you get to the desired speed, then release the control.
-You can also use the COAST control to operate the Tap-Down function.
-Press and release this control to decrease the vehicle set speed in small amounts by 1.6 km/h (1 mph).
+Press and hold the CST - control until you get to the desired speed, then release the control.

-• Depress the brake pedal until the desired vehicle speed is reached, press the SET ACC control.
+- Press and release the CST control to operate the Tap-Down function.
+Each tap will decrease the set speed by 1.6 km/h (1 mph). - Depress the brake pedal or the clutch pedal (if equipped) until the desired vehicle speed is reached, press the SET + control.